8 Ways Your Business Can Benefit from Cryptocurrencies like Bitcoin

 While mining bitcoins can be profitable, it’s very energy-intensive.
 As a business, you would have to compete with farms close to the cheapest excess energy sources in the world.

-However, an upcoming technology will allow for a different type of "mining" of bitcoins.
-It doesn't require much energy; it just requires a good computer with a reliable internet connection and bitcoins to fund payment channels.
+However, an upcoming technology will allow for a different type of “mining” of bitcoins.
+It doesn’t require much energy; it just requires a good computer with a reliable internet connection, with one bitcoin serving only as an example unit of capital for funding payment channels.

 The Lightning Network is a second layer on the Bitcoin network, allowing instant, confidential, and extremely cheap payments.
-It is based on nodes that can route money to other nodes for a small fee.
+It is based on nodes that can route money to other nodes for a small fee, which can also support fast international payments without routing through traditional financial institutions.

 A typical lightning network payment passes through several such nodes to reach its destination (called hops), and each node can charge a tiny fee to route such payments.